 If it is not possible to resolve a matter informally, a formal complaint may be submitted to the Human Resources Department by using the College District's online complaint form-or.
 Alternatively, a formal complaint may be submitted via hand-delivery to the manager, employee relations during regular business hours.
 Except in cases involving unlawful harassment, discrimination, or retaliation, the employee must submit his or her complaint within ten business days of the date the complainant knew or reasonably should have known of the action that caused the concern.
 In cases involving unlawful harassment, discrimination, or retaliation, the employee must report the prohibited conduct as soon as possible after the alleged act or knowledge of the alleged act so that the College District can take appropriate action at the earliest possible stage.
 A delay in reporting may impair the College District's ability to investigate, gather evidence, and/or take corrective action.
 The employee complaint form can be accessed on the College District's website.
 If the complainant needs a reasonable accommodation in order to communicate his or hersubmit their complaint, the individual may contact the chief human resources officer manager, employee relations for assistance.
 The complaint will describe all incident(s) at issue.
 Complaints will, reference violations of specific Board policy, if any, identify any relevant dates or witnesses and, provide sufficient factual detail to support the alleged violations, and indicate the dates of informal resolution conferences, if any.
+Upon an initial review of the complaint, the chief human resources officer manager, employee relations will determine

-Upon an initial review of the complaint, the chief human resources officermanager, employee relations will determine whether the allegations, if proven, could constitute prohibited conduct as defined by this Board policy or applicable law.
+Step 2 Upon an initial review of the complaint, the chief human re- sources officermanager, employee relations will determine whether the allegations, if proven, could constitute prohibited conduct as defined by thisBoard policy or applicable law.
 If the allegations do not rise to the level of prohibited or unlawful conduct, the complaint will be dismissed.
-Otherwise, the complaint will be referred to the next step under this policy.
-Any appeal will be limited to a determination of whether the complaint falls within the purview of this policy.
+Otherwise, the com- plaint will be referred to the next step under this policy.- Any appeal will be limited to a determination of whether the complaint falls within the purview of this policy.

-Otherwise, the complaint will be referred to the next step under this policy.
+Otherwise, the complaint will be referred to the next step un- der this policy.
 Any appeal will be limited to a determination of whether the complaint falls within the purview of Board policy.

-A meeting with the RRP will be scheduled to provide the complainant with the opportunity to present his or her concerns.
+Step 3 A meeting with the RRP will be scheduled to provide the complainant with the opportunity to present his or her concerns.
 Barring unforeseeable circumstances or difficulty with scheduling, the meeting will be scheduled within ten business days of receipt of the complaint.
 After meeting with the complainant, members of the RRP will undertake an investigation appropriate to the circumstances to reach a determination of the complaint.